 - Then, look at the opportunities for growth: Look at specific untapped areas in the market, which could fuel your brand’s future growth, based on unfulfilled consumer needs, new technologies on the horizon, potential regulation changes, new distribution channels, or the removal of trade barriers.
 Your plan should take advantage of these opportunities in the future.

 - Finally, what are the threats to future growth: Changing circumstances, including consumer needs, new technologies, competitive activity, distribution changes, or potential barriers, which create potential risks to your brand’s growth.
 Build your plan to minimize the impact of these risks.

 Explore our Brand Management Mini MBA certificate program

 This process assumes you will put together a presentation of 15-20 slides for your management team.

 Each of the five sections you go deep on should have 3-5 ideal slides.
 The conclusion statement at the top of each slide gets carried forward to a summary page for each of the five sections.
 You then draw out an overall conclusion statement for that section.
 You will have five conclusion statements, which you bring to the front of your presentation to form an overall summary page.
 From there, you draw out one major brand challenge you are seeing in the deep dive.

 How to build each of the five analytical sections of the deep-dive business review

-A: For each of the five sections of your deep dive business review, use all the data you have dug into to draw out the three hypothetical conclusions.
-Then build one ideal slide for each conclusion, adding the 2-3 critical support points, and layer in the supporting visual charts.
+A: First, for each of the five sections of your deep dive business review, use all the data you have dug into to draw out the three hypothetical conclusions.
+Then, build one ideal slide for each conclusion, adding the 2-3 critical support points, and layer in the supporting visual charts.
 This type of analysis is an iterative process where you have to keep modifying the conclusion headline and the support points to ensure they work together.